smarthomeNG/plugins/avm/README.md

 ## items.conf

-### avm_identifier
-This attribute defines to which instance of the plugin the item is related to.
-See avm_identifier above.

 ### avm_data_type
 This attribute defines supported functions that can be set for an item.
 Full set see example below.
+For most items, the avm_data_type can be bound to an instance via @<instance_name>.
+Only in some points the items are parsed as child items.
+In the example below there is a comment in the respective spots.

 ### Example:
 <pre>